 He has established collaborative relationships with basic scientists at the University of Cincinnati College of Medicine using echocardiography to evaluate phenotypes of transgenic mice, including embryonic mice.

 Dr. Kimball has been active in the cardiology community.
 He is a member of the American Society of Echocardiography, American Heart Association, American Academy of Pediatrics, American College of Cardiology and an investigator in the NIH Pediatric Heart Network.
 He was also a member of the first Family Advisory Council at Cincinnati Children's and received the 2006 Family Advisory Council Award of Excellence.
-In 2010, he was made the medical director of the Heart Institute at Cincinnati Children's Hospital.
+In 2010, he was made the medical director of the Heart Institute at Cincinnati Children's.

 Shah AS, Urbina EM, Khoury PR, Kimball TR.
 Lipids and lipoprotein ratios: The contribution to carotid intima media thickness in adolescents and young adults with type 2 diabetes mellitus.
 J Clin Lipidol.
 2013 Sep-Oct;7(5):441-5.